 com_civicrm.
 On cPanel, you can use the File Manager's Extract function to unzip the file you uploaded.

-Note: when installing a new version over an old one, please check first "5.
-Trouble-shooting resources" below
+Note: when installing a new version over an old one, please first check troubleshooting resources below.

 Run the Installer¶